CSC-690-Final/Final-Project/README.md

 ## Nice to have features:
 *  Hints(if requested)
 *  Difficulty level options for each category.
+*  Scored based system
+*  Timed questions
+*  Multiple choice questions

 ## Timeframe:
 *  Main menu with different categories: 2 hours